The Equine Thoracic Sling

 The group of pectoral muscles situated between the forelimbs and under the chest form the next important aspect of the thoracic sling.
 These muscles help to support the weight of the thorax during movement.
 The muscles include the Subclavius, Deep Pectorals, Transverse Pectorals and Superficial Pectorals.

-The Subclavius originates on the sternum and costal cartilages 1-4 and inserts on the supraspinatus and shoulder fascia.
+The Subclavius or Prescapularis originates on the sternum and costal cartilages 1-4 and inserts on the supraspinatus and shoulder fascia.
 It is innervated by the cranial pectoral nerve and acts to suspend the trunk and stabilise the shoulder joint.

 The deep pectoral originates on the sternum and distally on ribs 4-9, as well as from the abdominal fascia.
 It inserts on the major and minor tubercles of the humerus and the tendon of origin of the coracobrachialis.
 It acts to suspend the trunk between the forelimbs and assists in limb retraction and shoulder stabilisation.